 As an Amazon Associate I earn from qualifying purchases.
 This means that clicking on these Amazon links and making purchases is one way you can help our work.

-This is at once amazing, and very, very cute.
-Amazing because the bird calls are so real.
-Cute, because…well…look at him! ________________________________ Did you enjoy this post?
+This is the group of missionaries with whom we have the privilege to serve here in Brazil.
+Did you enjoy this post?
 Consider making a donation to our ministry in Brazil.
-As an Amazon Associate I earn from qualifying purchases.
-This means that clicking on these Amazon links and making…
+As an Amazon Associate I earn from qualifying purchases..
+This means that clicking on these Amazon links and making purchases is one way you…